Samarjit-Roy/Collage/README.md

 # Collage
-In this repository i am upload all question which i learn in collage
+In this repository i am upload all question which i learn in collage.
+Author- SAmarjit Roy